Raw corn is a cereal grain that is on the list of foods many households can do without.

 What is the difference between field corn and regular corn?

 The regular corn is known as sweet corn, and it is soft and looks sort of short.
 The tall field corn has fuller leaves, and it is much taller as well.
-Sweet corn is grown for its taste, used in cooking and eaten raw, and fairly high in moisture while field corn is dry and used in creating food products like cornmeal.
+Sweet corn is grown for its taste, used in cooking and eaten raw, and is fairly high in moisture while field corn is dry and used in creating food products like cornmeal.

 Raw corn is completely safe for you to consume, you just need to make sure you are buying the soft fresh sweet corn.